South Africa

 Criminal Penalties and Fines

-The Act lists a number offences that may result in a fine not exceeding R20,000 ($2,000) or imprisonment for a period not exceeding one year or both.
-Offences include:
+The Act lists a number offenses that may result in fines up to R20,000 (approximately $2,000) or imprisonment for up to one year or both.
+Offenses include:

 - Convening a gathering without notice;